thomasbertok/csongor.eu/README.md

 # csongor.eu

-React based mobile friendly website app for "[csongor.eu](https://csongor.eu)"
+Portfolio website for showcasing the designer's work on several projects Check it out at [csongor.eu](https://csongor.eu)

-### Techstack
+### Tech
 - vite
 - react
 - tailwindcss
-- fullpage.js
+- fullpage.js (customized)
-- swipe.js and
+- swipe.js
 - react-responsive-carousel
 - email.js
 - ftp-deploy

-Using a heavily customized old version of fullpage.js, it's a portfolio website for showcasing the designer's work on several projects.
+Using a heavily customized version of fullpage.js.

-Project not intended for download.
+Not intended for download.

 [2024-11-07]